Senths02/portfolio/src/content/watch-party-data.md

 <br>

->After testing differnt colours for sufficient text contrast, I suggested using the yellow as a highlight colour.
+>After testing different colours for sufficient text contrast, I suggested using the yellow as a highlight colour.

 The consistent use of colour provided some familiarity for the Data Pod UI and identity.